Holidays In Balearic Islands

 Majorca's more demure sister island of Menorca is altogether more chilled and relaxed.
 With an easy-going charm that harks back to the traditional ways of earlier island life, Menorca is a great choice for a family holiday being child friendly and full of activities for everyone to enjoy.
 Menorca's fabulous coast has a greater number of beaches than Ibiza, Majorca and Formentera put together, but, as well as its amazing shoreline, Menorca encompasses some of the most important environmental areas in the Balearic region.
 The north coast is a wild, unspoilt, pine-clad area indented by several enchanting, isolated coves and is home to scores of sea and migratory birds, flora and fauna.

 Say Ibiza think party; its reputation goes before it.
 It's wild if you want it to be, it ticks all the boxes of the sun and action crowd, and is hard to beat for sheer fun.
 If dusk `till dawn is when you visit the land of nod, however, don't be put off - Ibiza has a much quieter side to it which comes as a surprise to all but those already in the know.
-The island is full of tranquil locations ideal for a more laid-back experience, with excellent snorkeling, windsurfing, scuba diving, and sailing, as well as great walks, shopping, and fine dining.
+The island is full of tranquil locations ideal for a more laid-back experience, with excellent snorkelling, windsurfing, scuba diving, and sailing, as well as great walks, shopping, and fine dining.
 In smaller, inland villages, life retains much of its authentic charm; clubs, pubs and nightlife tends to centre around the coastal resorts and larger towns.

 Holidays in Balearic Islands - Things to see